MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al201.md

 # Compiler Error AL201
 The {0} FlowField is not a Boolean field.
 If a FlowField CalcFormula starts with 'Exist', then the FlowField must be a Boolean type field.

+## Description
+If a FlowField CalcFormula starts with 'Exist', then the FlowField must be a Boolean type field.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also